 My life as an academic has not followed a traditional path.
-Prior to coming to USM, I was a well-established expert on child mental health in Maine and the New England region, and had served a four year term in state government as the Director of Children’s Mental Health Services.
-My work involved taking responsibility for closing the Children’s Psychiatric Hospital at Pineland, the state’s only psychiatric hospital for children, as well as leading the development of the first comprehensive state-wide system of care for children in need of mental health services.
+Prior to coming to USM, I was an established expert on child mental health in Maine and the New England region, serving as Maine's Director of Children’s Mental Health Services.

-I arrived at USM in 1976, as a faculty member in the School of Social Work, and in 2002 moved to the Department of Sociology.
-I am also a faculty member in the Women and Gender Studies Program, where I served as Director for three years from 1999 to 2002, as well as a Faculty Associate in the Muskie School.
-From 2002 to 2005, I served a three year term as Interim Dean of USM’s College of Arts and Sciences.
+I came to USM in 1976, as faculty in the School of Social Work; moved to the Department of Sociology in 2002.
+I am also faculty in the Women and Gender Studies Program, serving as Director from 1999 to 2002, as well as a Faculty Associate in the Muskie School.
+From 2002 to 2005, I was Dean of USM’s College of Arts and Sciences.
 I am currently co-director of the Maine Regional Network of the Scholars Strategy Network.

-In addition, I was invited to be the first joint Visiting Scholar at the Center for Social Policy and the Center for Women in Politics and Public Policy at the McCormack Graduate School of Policy Studies at UMass Boston for the 2005 – 2006 academic year, a position similar to one I held in 1998, when I was a Visiting Research Scholar at the Wellesley College Center for Women, Center for Research on Women.
+In 2005-2006 I as invited as the first joint Visiting Scholar at the Center for Social Policy and the Center for Women in Politics and Public Policy at the McCormack Graduate School of Policy Studies at UMass Boston, a position similar to one I held in 1998 as Visiting Research Scholar at the Wellesley College Center for Research on Women.
 In Fall 2012, I was a Visiting Scholar at Univeristy of Hawai'i at Manoa Public Policy Center in Honolulu.
-I held the position of Academic Visitor in the Department of Sociology at the University of Northumbria at Newcastle, Newcastle-upon-Tyne, England.
+I held the position of Academic Visitor in the Department of Sociology at the Univeristy of Northumbria at Newcastle, Newcastle-upon-Tyne, England in 1995.

 Women, Welfare and Workforce Development: An Agenda for the 21st Century (with Mary Gatta).
 In Transforming the U.S. Workforce Development System: Lessons from Research and Practice, David Finegold, Mary Gatta, Hal Saltzman, Susan Schurman, eds.
 A Labor and Employment Relations Association Research Volume.
 Cornell University Press, 2010.